Precinct strikes $382m, four-building deal with Singaporean investors

 Precinct Pacific Investment Limited Partnership - half the Kiwi landlord and half Reco Pacific Private - will jointly own Wellington's Charles Fergusson Building at 38 Bowen St, Mayfair House at 54 The Terrace in Wellington and 10 and 12 Madden St in Auckland's Wynyard Quarter near the waterfront.

-Many civil servants work in the two Wellington buildings which were listed in the deal as being worth $382,505,302.
-But the decision also said the total consideration did not represent the amount received by Precinct for the sale of the assets.
+Many civil servants work in the two Wellington buildings.
+All four were listed as being worth $382,505,302.
+But the decision also said the total consideration did not represent the amount received by Precinct for the asset sales.

 Toitū Te Whenua Land Information New Zealand today released the decision where parties to the deal won approval.